Mainstream Rock Airplay

-Mainstream Rock is a music chart published by Billboard magazine that ranks the most-played songs on mainstream rock radio stations in the United States.
+Mainstream Rock Airplay is a music chart published by Billboard magazine that ranks the most-played songs on mainstream rock radio stations in the United States.
 It is an administrative category that combines the "active rock" and "heritage rock" formats.
 The chart was launched in March 1981 as Rock Albums & Top Tracks.
-The name changed multiple times afterwards: first to Top Rock Tracks, then to Album Rock Tracks, and finally to its current Mainstream Rock in 1996.
+The name changed multiple times afterwards: first to Top Rock Tracks, then to Album Rock Tracks, then to Mainstream Rock, and finally to its current in 2021.
 The first number-one song on this chart was "I Can't Stand It" by Eric Clapton on March 21, 1981.

 History

 The "Rock Albums & Top Tracks" charts were introduced in the issue of Billboard that the parent company published on March 21, 1981.
 The 50-slot based and 60-slot based positional charts ranked airplay on album rock type radio stations in the United States.
 Because album-oriented rock stations often focused on playing tracks from entire albums rather than specifically released singles, these charts were designed to measure the airplay of any and all tracks from an album, regardless of context.
 Rock Albums was a survey of the top albums on American rock radio, while Top Tracks listed the top individual songs being played.
 Mike Harrison of Billboard explained that when major artists release albums, more than one song from the album can become popular at the same time.
 The first number-one song on the Top Tracks chart was "I Can't Stand It" by Eric Clapton.
 "I Can't Stand It" was from Clapton's album Another Ticket with its single having the track "Black Rose" on its alternate side.

 On September 15, 1984, the Rock Albums chart was discontinued and Top Tracks was renamed Top Rock Tracks.
 It reduced from a 60-song tally to 50 songs on October 20, 1984, following a major revamp to the magazine.
 Coinciding with an increase in its reporting panel of album rock stations in the United States, the name of the chart was changed again with the issue dated April 12, 1986, to Album Rock Tracks.

 On November 23, 1991, instead of reporting panels, Billboard changed its methodology of measuring airplay by using monitored airplay as provided by Nielsen Broadcast Data Systems to compile many of its charts.
 As a result, this data showed that many songs could spend months to over a year on the Album Rock Tracks chart.
 Billboard decided to drop to a 40-position chart on the week of June 27, 1992 (still its current format), and songs that fell out of the top 20 and after spending 20 weeks on the chart were moved to a new 10-position recurrent chart.